 Can Psoriasis be Cured?

 When considering psoriasis treatments, it is important to keep in mind that because the condition is genetic, it cannot be cured – only controlled.
 Therefore, it is vital to work with an experienced dermatologist and carefully follow the treatment regimen.
 Otherwise, flare-ups are likely to return.

 How to Treat Psoriasis

-The first step toward a successful Psoriasis treatment is to correctly diagnose the condition.
-According to Dr. Anhalt, “other issues, like rash or Eczema can be confused with Psoriasis by the untrained eye.
+The first step toward a successful psoriasis treatment is to correctly diagnose the condition.
+According to Dr. Anhalt, “other issues, like eczema can be confused with psoriasis by the untrained eye.
 That’s why you have to see a dermatologist or you may be treating the wrong condition with the wrong over the counter creams.”

 For more serious cases, California Skin Institute providers may suggest the use of oral medications.
 In some situations, the oral treatment may be administered initially to reduce symptoms quickly and then followed up with a topical regimen.

 In cases where over 10% of the patient’s skin is affected by psoriasis, the treatment can include injections of Biologics.
 This approach can yield powerful results when administered correctly.